-During the period from the date hereof through the Closing Date, the Targets shall, and the Seller shall cause the Targets to, give Buyer and their authorized representatives reasonable access during regular business hours to all offices, facilities, books and records of the Targets as Buyer may reasonably request; provided, that (a) Buyer and their representatives shall take such action as is deemed necessary in the reasonable judgment of the Seller and the Targets to schedule such access and visits through a designated officer from each Target and in such a way as to avoid disrupting in any material respect the normal business of the Targets, (b) the Targets shall not be required to take any action which would constitute a waiver of the attorney-client or other privilege, (c) the Targets do not need to supply Buyer with any information which, in the reasonable judgment of the Seller or the Targets, either Target or the Seller is under a contractual or legal obligation not to supply or otherwise contravenes any applicable laws, and (d) the Targets do not need to supply Buyer with any information which, in the Seller or the Targets causes or could cause competitive harm to the business of any of the Targets if the transactions contemplated hereby are not consummated.
+During the period from the date hereof through the Closing Date, the Targets shall, and the Seller shall cause the Targets to, give Buyer and their authorized representatives reasonable access during regular business hours to all offices, facilities, books and records of the Targets as Buyer may reasonably request; provided, that (a) Buyer and their representatives shall take such action as is deemed necessary in the reasonable judgment of the Seller and the Targets to schedule such access and visits through a designated officer from each Target and in such a way as to avoid disrupting in any material respect the normal business of the Targets, (b) the Targets shall not be required to take any action which would constitute a waiver of the attorney-client or other privilege, (c) the Targets do not need to supply Buyer with any information which, in the reasonable judgment of the Seller or the Targets or the Seller is under a contractual or legal obligation not to supply or otherwise contravenes any applicable laws, and (d) the Targets do not need to supply Buyer with any information which, in the reasonable judgment of the Seller or the Targets so f any of the Targets if the transactions contemplated hereby are not consummated.
 Interim Financial Information.